|Jermaine Jones vs Germany at the 2014 WC Finals|

 CB: Mike Windischmann (USA)

 Although born in Germany, Windischmann's family moved to the United States when he was an infant.
 He played college soccer with Adelphi University.
 His career was between the end of NASL and the beginning of MLS.
-He played for the Brooklyn Italians of New York City's Cosmopolitan League, Los Angeles Lazers of MISL, and the Albany Capitals of the American Soccer League for another single season.
-Earned over 50 caps.
+He earned over 50 caps for the USA.
 He was the 1989 U.S. Soccer Athlete of the Year.
 He was also named as the captain for the USA team at the 1990 FIFA World Cup.

 CB: John Brooks (USA)

 Brooks is the son of American serviceman serving in Germany.
-He started his career with Hertha Berlin.
-At the time of writing, he has only played for them.
-Since 2013, he has represented for the USA.
+He started his career with Hertha Berlin in 2012.
+At the time of writing, he played for VfL Wolfsburg.
+He played a single game for Germany under-20.
+Since 2013, he has represented for the USA on the senior level.
 He scored the winning goal against Ghana at Brazil 2014.

 CB/DM: Thomas Dooley (USA)